 This platform is deployed directly on top of the physical hardware owned by the Resource Infrastructure Provider in the management infrastructure part of the provider’s physical infrastructure.
 The EGI Core Infrastructure Platform is owned, deployed, packaged and operated by the Resource Infrastructure Providers federated into EGI.
 These activities are coordinated through management and collaboration boards and groups that are part of the EGI IT Service Management domain.

-The EGI CIP comprises of the following seven components
+The EGI CIP comprises of the following seven components:

 Messaging

 Federated Authentication and Authorisation Infrastructure (AAI)